-CT will reflect the same changes that are seen with a barium enema, with the additional advantage of being able to directly visualise the colonic wall, the terminal ileum and identify extra-colonic complications, such as perforations or abscess formation.
+CT will reflect the same changes that are seen with a barium enema, with the additional advantage of being able to directly visualize the colonic wall, the terminal ileum and identify extra-colonic complications, such as perforation or abscess formation.
 It is important to note however that CT is insensitive to early mucosal disease 2.

-A cross section of the inflamed and thickened bowel with have a target appearance, due concentric rings of varying attenuation, also known as mural stratification 1,2.
+A cross-section of the inflamed and thickened bowel has a target appearance due to concentric rings of varying attenuation, also known as mural stratification 1,2.

-The most striking abnormalities in UC are wall thickening and increased enhancement.
+The most striking abnormalities in ulcerative colitis are wall thickening and increased enhancement.

-The median wall thickness in UC ranges from 4.7 to 9.8 mm.
+The median wall thickness in ulcerative colitis ranges from 4.7 to 9.8 mm.
 In general, the more severe the inflammation, the thicker the colonic wall.
-A colonic wall thickness <3 mm is usually considered as normal, 3 to 4 mm as a "gray zone," and >4 mm as pathological.
+A colonic wall thickness <3 mm is usually considered as normal, 3-4 mm as a "gray zone," and >4 mm as pathological.

-Enhancement of the mucosa with no or less enhancement of the submucosa producing a low SI stripe the so-called submucosal stripe.
+Enhancement of the mucosa with an absent or decreased enhancement of the submucosa produces a low SI stripe - the so-called submucosal stripe.

-Other features are the loss of haustral markings, backwash ileitis shows mild enhancement and no wall thickening and there is increased SI of the pericolonic fat noted.
+Other features are the loss of haustral markings, backwash ileitis, mild enhancement, and no wall thickening, and there is increased SI of the pericolonic fat noted.

 Treatment and prognosis

-Total colectomy is curative of both the intestinal symptoms and of the potential risk of colorectal carcinoma.
-Medical therapy is able in some cases to control colonic disease but does not remove the need to carefully and regularly screen for malignancy.
+Total colectomy is curative of both the intestinal symptoms and the potential risk of colorectal carcinoma.
+Medical therapy is able to control the colonic disease in some cases but does not remove the need for regular screening for malignancy.

 Due to close surveillance patients with ulcerative colitis have a normal or even slightly improved survival compared to normal population 3.
 This is clearly not the case if the disease is not diagnosed or treatment not available.